 Limitations in cross-chain token economy

-The company says that user adoption of dAPPS "is muted" with only eight DAPPS being able to draw more than 300 daily active users -- five being on Ethereum and three on EOS platform.
+The company says that user adoption of dAPPS "is muted" with only eight DAPPS being able to draw more than 300 daily active users, five of which depend on the Ethereum network and three that depend on the EOS platform.
 That limits usability of cryptocurrency as a whole because while developers of dapps are locked to developing on only one compatible platform out of hundreds of diverse and specialized options and therefore cannot access users of other blockchains, cryptocurrency users also have limited options in terms of exchanging and using their tokens.

 For instance, in most cases, users are required to invest in tokens/coins of one given blockchain platform to utilize its DAPPs.
 Users of Bitcoin are entirely locked out from the benefits of dApps and require to purchase Ethereum-based tokens to access the DAPP services.
 Users wanting to use different DAPPS on different platforms will therefore need to run different blockchain nodes to take advantage of these dapp services.